wikimedia/operations-debs-varnish4/doc/sphinx/include/varnishhist_options.rst

 	Sets the upper limit of incomplete transactions kept before the oldest transaction is force completed.
 A warning record is synthesized when this happens.
 This setting keeps an upper bound on the memory usage of running queries.
 Defaults to 1000 transactions.

--n <name>
+-n <dir>

-	Specify the name of the varnishd instance to get logs from.
+	Specify the varnishd working directory (also known as instance name) to get logs from.
 If -n is not specified, the host name is used.

 -N <filename>